Golden Jubilee of Carl XVI Gustaf: September 15

 An anniversary banquet was later held in Rikssalen at the Palace.
 Guests include foreign royal guests, heads of state, and representatives from various parts of Sweden.
 The King and Crown Princess Victoria both delivered speeches during the banquet.

-During the day the Royal Cemetery was also kept open so that the public had the opportunity to visit the tomb of Gustaf VI Adolf.
+During the day the Royal Cemetery was also kept open so that the public had the opportunity to visit the tomb of King Gustaf VI Adolf.